joaocarmo/joaocarmo/README.md

 ### 👋 Hello there

 - 🔭 I’m currently working on the mobile app [Litten][littenwebpage] and spreading the word on the [Uyghurs][uyghurswebpage]
-- 🌱 I’m currently improving my knowledge in software engineering management, algorithms and data structures, design patterns, and object-oriented programming
+- 🌱 I’m constantly improving my knowledge in software engineering, algorithms and data structures, design patterns, and object-oriented programming
 - 👯 I’m looking to collaborate on something that will have a positive (+) impact on the world
 - 🤔 I’m looking for help with every project I have public
 - 💬 Ask me about anything, really